Ericsson-LMF/IoT-Gateway/README.md

 which can be invoked by "mvn -P tutorial clean install".
 This profile will set up the appropriate bundles in the "dist/jars" folder and make sure that the right init.xargs file is in place for running the tutorial.
-Please note that there are two init*.xargs files which overwrite (depending on the target) the init.xargs file which is used by the execution scripts start.sh and start.bat.
+Please note that there are multiple init*.xargs files which overwrite (depending on the target) the init.xargs file which is used by the execution scripts start.sh and start.bat.

 ### Troubleshooting